 This proxy statement contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
 These forward-looking statements may be identified by a reference to a future period or by the use of forward-looking terminology.
 Forward-looking statements by their nature address matters that are, to different degrees, uncertain.
 Our business has been undergoing substantial change and we are in the midst of a period of significant capital markets volatility and experiencing significant changes within the mortgage lending and servicing ecosystem which has magnified such uncertainties.
 In addition, there is significant uncertainty relating to the economic impact of the global COVID-19 pandemic, including the response of the U.S. government, state governments, and regulators, and disruption in the financial markets.
 Readers should bear these factors in mind when considering such statements and should not place undue reliance on such statements.
 Forward-looking statements involve a number of assumptions, risks and uncertainties that could cause actual results to differ materially.
-In the past, actual results have differed from those suggested by forward looking statements and this may happen again.
-Important factors that could cause actual results to differ materially from those suggested by the forward-looking statements include those described in Ocwen's reports and filings with the SEC, including our Annual Report on Form 10-K for the year ended December 31, 2019 and any current and quarterly reports since such date.
+In the past, actual results have differed from those suggested by forward looking statements include those described in Ocwen's reports and filings with the SEC, including our Annual Report on Form 10-K for the year ended December 31, 2019 and any current and quarterly reports since such date.
 Anyone wishing to understand Ocwen's business should review our SEC filings.
 Ocwen's forward-looking statements speak only as of the date they are made and we disclaim any obligation to update or revise forward-looking statements whether as a result of new information, future events or otherwise.
 Ocwen may post information that is important to investors on our website.